eemeli/yaml-docs/source/includes/_ast_parser.md

 The public API of the library is a single function which returns an array of parsed AST documents.
 The array and its contained nodes override the default `toString` method, each returning a YAML string representation of its contents.

 If a node has its `value` set, that will be used when re-stringifying.
 Care should be taken when modifying the AST, as no error checks are included to verify that the resulting YAML is valid, or that e.g. indentation levels aren't broken.
 In other words, this is an engineering tool and you may hurt yourself.
-If you're looking to generate a brand new YAML document, you should probably not be using this library directly.
+If you're looking to generate a brand new YAML document, you should probably not be using this API directly.

 For more usage examples and AST trees, have a look through the [extensive test suite](https://github.com/eemeli/yaml/tree/master/__tests__/ast) included in the project's repository.